codeajay7755/AmazonPrime/README.md

 Amazon Prime Video is an American subscription video on-demand over-the-top streaming and rental service of Amazon offered as a standalone service or as part of Amazon's Prime subscription.

-A Collaborative project built by a team of 3 executed in 7 days.

 ![Logo](https://m.media-amazon.com/images/G/01/primevideo/seo//primevideo-seo-logo._CB1544649803_.png)